enricocavalli/enricocavalli.github.io/content/writeups/Hackinghub/Merry ToxMas.md

 }
 ```

 The find command inside backticks look for directories called images (we know that at least one must exist), and copies the secret flag there.
-A more structured and automated approach is in the python code below.
-First we find the
+A more structured and automated approach is in the python code below:

 ```python
 import jwt